JLRipley314/TeukolskyQNMFunctions.jl/README.md

 }
 ```

-If you use the newest version of this code that makes use of the ApproxFun.jl
+If you use the latest version of this code that makes use of the ApproxFun.jl
 package, I suggest you cite that package as well, along with
 ```
 @article{olver2013fast,